CagriCatik/Docalypt/generated/ti_mspm0_part2_pcb/01_introduction.docs.md

 # Introduction

-This chapter provides an overview of the design intent, key functional blocks, and the primary PCB‑related decisions that shape the **Keycat 9 demo board**.
+*This chapter provides an overview of the design intent, key functional blocks, and the primary PCB‑related decisions that shape the **Keycat 9 demo board**.
 The board is built around a Texas Instruments **MSPM0** low‑power microcontroller and includes USB‑UART conversion, a USB‑C power and data connector, and an optional I²C accelerometer.
-The focus of this section is on the PCB layout strategy, layer‑count trade‑offs, and the manufacturing workflow that will be used to obtain a fabricated and assembled board from **JLCPCB**.
+The focus of this section is on the PCB layout strategy, layer‑count trade‑offs, and the manufacturing workflow that will be used to obtain a fabricated and assembled board from **JLCPCB**.*

----

 ## 1. Scope of the Design

 The project is deliberately kept simple to illustrate the end‑to‑end flow from schematic capture to board ordering.
 All schematic details are covered in the preceding video (part 1); this documentation concentrates on the **layout, DFM/DFA considerations, and ordering process**.
 The board is intended as a **reference design** that can be easily adapted—components such as the header on the right‑hand side may be swapped for an I²C accelerometer or any other peripheral required by the final application.

----

 ## 2. Core Components and Functional Blocks